 The analysis includes both qualitative and quantitative techniques to arrive at the scores for more than 80 countries under review.
-The assessment of each market includes analysis of the prevailing regulatory instruments in the focus countries.1 and has been supplemented by interviews with technical experts and regulators.
+The assessment of each market includes analysis of the prevailing regulatory instruments in the focus countries, supplemented by interviews with technical experts and regulators.